KyuriP/RoleFeedack/README.md

 ## Overview

-This repository provides the computational tools and analysis scripts used to study the role of feedback loops in dynamical symptom networks.
-The focus is on simulating and analyzing various network configurations to explore the influence of feedback loop structures on symptom dynamics.
+This repository contains computational tools and analysis scripts for studying the role of feedback loops in dynamical symptom networks.
+It focuses on simulating and analyzing various network configurations to explore how feedback loop structures influence symptom dynamics.
+For more details, please refer to: [The Role of Feedback Loops in Dynamical Symptom Networks](https://osf.io/preprints/psyarxiv/ed9yv_v1).

 ## Repository Structure